lightspeedwp/lsx-give-payfast-gateway/readme.txt

 = It's Free, and always ill be =
-We’re firm believers in open source – that’s why we’re releasing the LSX PayFast Gateway for Give plugin for free, forever.
+We’re firm believers in open source – that’s why we’re releasing the PayFast Payment Gateway for Give plugin for free, forever.

 == Installation ==